 Professor, Humanities, Arts & Social Sciences

 From 2011 to 2017, Ken served as Director of the McBride Honors Program and he co-founded the J. Don Thorson First Year Honors Experience.
-In 2015-16, he was president of the Academic Faculty at Mines.
+In 2015-16, he was president of the Mines Faculty Senate.

 - Total Cold War: Eisenhower’s Secret Propaganda Battle at Home and Abroad (2006), winner of the Herbert Hoover Book Award for best book on any aspect of U.S. history during the early 20th century.

 - The Cold War after Stalin’s Death: A Missed Opportunity for Peace? (edited with Klaus Larres, 2006)